 5.1 What are What are the trends in trade in the 20 largest importing countries?

 The world total import value of table grapes has been steadily increasing during the period 2016 to 2020 reaching almost USD 9.9 billion in 2020.
 As the figure below shows, the United States is by far the largest importer in the world and its import value increased by 13% between 2016 and 2020.
-Germany is also a prominent table grapes importer internationally.
+Netherlands is also a prominent table grapes importer internationally.

 The European region is the second largest importing market of table grapes after the US.
-The main importers in the EU are: Germany, Netherlands, UK, France and Spain.
+The main importers in the EU are: Germany, Netherlands, UK, France, Poland and Spain.

 As for the Asian market, China is the main importer of table grapes, followed by Hong Kong China and Russia.